UbiCastTeam/gst-gtklaunch-1.0/README.md

-# gstgengui
+# gst-gtklaunch-1.0

-gstgengui is an utility for testing and controlling live GStreamer pipelines and elements.
+gst-gtklaunch-1.0 is an utility for testing and controlling live GStreamer pipelines and elements.
 It will inspect the specified pipeline to create the GTK GUI "automagically", based on the value type of properties.

 ![screenshot](https://raw.githubusercontent.com/UbiCastTeam/gst-gengui/master/screenshot.png)

-gstgengui currently requires (Ubuntu package names):
+gst-gtklaunch-1.0 currently requires (Ubuntu package names):
    * python3-gi
    * gir1.2-gtk-3.0
    * gir1.2-gstreamer-1.0